practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Oberon/README.md

 $
 ```

-This looks good now, and so I make a version:
+This looks good now, and so I do a version check:

 ```
 $ obc -v